cosmos/cosmos-sdk/docs/spec/nft/01_concepts.md

 ## NFT

 The `NFT` Interface inherits the BaseNFT struct and includes getter functions for the asset data.
-It also lincludes a Stringer function in order to print the struct.
+It also includes a Stringer function in order to print the struct.
 The interface may change if metadata is moved to it’s own module as it might no longer be necessary for the flexibility of an interface.

 ```go
 // NFT non fungible token interface